tamaskis/mag_phase-MATLAB/README.md

 # `mag_phase`

-Magnitude and phase of a linear system (i.e. transfer function) at a specific point in the frequency domain.
+Magnitude and phase of a transfer function (i.e. linear system) at a specific point in the frequency domain.

 ## Syntax